AndyCosStav/hackernews/README.md

 # Hackernews web scraping app

-This command line app has been developer used .Net Core and C#.
+This command line app has been developer used .Net Core C#, and unit tests are written using xUnit.

 # Libraries used